 - Courses follow a traditional 16-week semester format; summer courses run across both summer sessions for 12 weeks.

-- MSN Core Courses (22 credits) are primarily taught online, with the potential for some synchronous class sessions.
-Synchronous sessions are able to be attended either in-person or via videoconferencing technology.
-Y625 Advanced Physical Assessment includes five on-site lab days that must be attended in-person.
+- MSN Core Courses (22 credits) are primarily taught online, with the potential for some synchronous class sessions held via Zoom.
+Y625 Advanced Physical Assessment includes six on-site lab days that must be attended in-person.

-- Nursing Education Courses (20 credits) are distance-accessible courses that combine online coursework with optional synchronous sessions that can be attended via videoconferencing technology.
+- Nursing Education Courses (20 credits) are primarily taught online, with some synchronous class sessions held via Zoom.
 Additional optional on-site learning activities may be provided as well.